nissan-ajith-padmakumar/style-guide/javascript/coding-convensions/naming-convensions.md

 You may optionally uppercase a constant only if it \(1\) is exported, \(2\) is a `const` \(it can not be reassigned\), and \(3\) the programmer can trust it \(and its nested properties\) to never change.

-{% hint style="warning" %}
-Why?
+> Why?
 This is an additional tool to assist in situations where the programmer would be unsure if a variable might ever change.
 UPPERCASE\_VARIABLES are letting the programmer know that they can trust the variable \(and its properties\) not to change.
-{% endhint %}

 * What about all `const` variables? - This is unnecessary, so uppercasing should not be used for constants within a file.
 It should be used for exported constants however.
 * What about exported objects? - Uppercase at the top level of export \(e.g. `EXPORTED_OBJECT.key`\) and maintain that all nested properties do not change.